Last verified: 17 days ago

 Red Flags to Watch For

-- Widely used in 1,000+ registered supplement products despite minimal published research, suggesting marketing outpaces the evidence
+- Sugar cane fiber appears in over 1,000 registered supplement products despite minimal indexed research, suggesting heavy commercial use without proportional evidence

 Products Containing Sugar Cane Fiber